cdown/zcfan/README.md

 the config parameter `temp_hysteresis`.

-To override these defaults, you can place a file at `/etc/zcfan.conf` with updated trip temperatures in degrees celsius.
+To override these defaults, you can place a file at `/etc/zcfan.conf` with updated trip temperatures in degrees celsius and/or fan levels.
 As an example:

     max_temp 85
     med_temp 70
     low_temp 55
     temp_hysteresis 20

+    max_level full-speed
+    med_level 4
+    low_level 1

 ### Hysteresis